- Code ENVS6022

 The expected workload will consist of approximately 130 hours including:

-- Face-to face component of 65 hours delivered intensively over 2 weeks comprising: lectures, practicals and field excursions
+- Face-to face (or virtual) component of 65 hours delivered intensively over 2 weeks comprising: lectures, practicals and (actual and/or virtual) field excursions

 - Approximately 65 hours of self directed study which preparation for lectures, practicals, field excursions and other assessment tasks.